Vietnam.vn - Nền tảng quảng bá Việt Nam

 "We believe we have a strong argument on appeal to overturn this ruling and eliminate or reduce the excessive and unconstitutional damages awards," the spokesperson said in a statement, according to Reuters.

-Bayer has previously succeeded in reducing such damages by 90% compared to initial jury verdicts in cases that have reached final verdicts, the company said.
+Bayer has previously succeeded in reducing such damages by 90% from initial jury verdicts in cases that have reached final verdicts, the company said.
 The company said it continues to “fully support the safety of Roundup products” and is in the process of appealing previous cases, potentially to the U.S. Supreme Court.

 Bayer has faced trials related to the herbicide Roundup in the US since completing its $63 billion acquisition of Monsanto in 2018.